dataviscourse/tutorials/lectures/lecture-git.md

 # The -m option specifies the commit message.
 # If you don't use it you'll go into an editor to enter your commit message.
 $ git commit -m "Committing the test file"
-[master (root-commit) 3be5e8c] Wrote to demo
- 1 file changed, 1 insertion(+)
- create mode 100644 demo.txt
+[main (root-commit) dd285ec] Committing the test file 1 file changed, 1 insertion(+) create mode 100644 demo.txt

 # Did it work?
 $ git status
-# On branch master
+On branch main
-nothing to commit, working directory clean
+nothing to commit, working tree clean
 {% endhighlight %}

 That means that now the file is tracked and committed to git.
 But it's still only stored on this one computer!